Karlis Kaufmanis Lecture Series

 The Kaufmanis Lecture is presented in memory of beloved Professor of Astronomy Karlis Kaufmanis.
 One of the U’s greatest teachers, he taught more than 26,000 students and is often remembered for his popular “Star of Bethlehem” lectures.
 Professor Kaufmanis’ enthusiasm for astronomy affected everyone who came into contact with him.

-The Kaufmanis lecture will be postponed until Spring 2021 (speaker TBD).
+The Kaufmanis lecture is postponed until Fall 2021 (speaker TBD).
 Stay tuned for more updates.

 Cosmic Gold: Neutron Star Mergers, Gravitational Waves, and the Origin of the Elements